evernym/sgl/docs/tutorial.md

 #### Step 4: assign properties

-So far we've decided that grandparents and siblings have certain privileges, but just who are the grandparents and siblings of a given orphan?
+So far we've decided that grandparents and siblings have certain privileges--but just who __are__ the grandparents and siblings of a given orphan?
 In other words, what do we know about all the principals in the system?